vkonton/vkonton.github.io/index.md

 layout: default
 ---

-I am an IFML Postdoctoral Fellow at UT Austin.
-I received my PhD from Computer Science Department of University of [Wisconsin-Madison][uwm], where I wsa very fortunate to be advised by Professor [Christos Tzamos][tzamos-page].
+I am an IFML Postdoctoral Fellow at UT Austin working with [Adam Klivans][klivans] and [Raghu Meka][meka].
+I received my PhD from Computer Science Department of University of
+[Wisconsin-Madison][uwm], where I wsa very fortunate to be advised by Professor [Christos Tzamos][tzamos-page].
 Before coming to UW-Madison, I studied Electrical and Computer Engineering at the [National Technical University of Athens][ece-ntua] where I was very lucky